Julio Jiménez (cyclist): Career

 Known as a climbing specialist, he won the King of the Mountains title six times at Grand Tours.
 He won five stages of the Tour de France in his career; stage 20 of the 1964 Tour de France was one of the most famous stages in TDF history due to the battle up the Puy-de-Dôme between Anquetil and Poulidor.
 This stage was won by Jiménez, who was able to cross the line 0:11 ahead of Spanish climber Federico Bahamontes, 0:57 ahead of Poulidor, 1:30 ahead of Vittorio Adorni and 1:39 ahead of Anquetil.
 Although beaten by Bahamontes in the Mountains classification at the 1964 Tour, Jiménez would win the Mountains classification at the next three Tours de France, also finishing second overall in 1967.

 In 1965, he became one of (now) four riders to complete the Tour/Vuelta double by winning both Tour's mountains competition in the same year.
 He also wore the leaders jersey at the 1964 Vuelta; and the 1966 and 1968 Giro d'Italia.
 He retired after the 1969 season, returning to his home town of Avila where he opened a nightclub and restaurant.
 A short, steep pedestrianised street in Ávila, Cuesta de Julio Jiménez, is named in his honour.

+In 2022, Jiménez died after a fatal traffic accident.